helsbels-del/Project-1/README.md

 I deployed my website on GitHub pages via the following procedure:
  - From the project repository, I went to the settings tab.
  - From the left hand pages, I selected the pages tab.
- - From the sourc section, I selected the main branch from the drop-down menu and then saved.
+ - From the source section, I selected the main branch from the drop-down menu and then saved.
  - A message was displayed indicating the successful deployment.
 Here is the link to my website: https://helsbels-del.github.io/Project-1/